|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 Map reading is the essence of pilotage.
 It entails: a continuous in-flight survey of the planned route (pre-plotted on the chart); identification of the upcoming chart features on the ground (i.e. reading from map to ground); and determining the actual location relative to the planned position.
 Following the determination of that position (and thus the actual path over the ground) dead reckoning is then used to determine the 'navigation solution':

-DR has a limitation in that errors in plotting, wind velocity estimation, course steering and timing are cumulative, and the true position of the aircraft can't be verified unless it can be determined by pilotage (landmark reference) or some other position fixing technique.
+DR has a limitation in that errors in plotting or wind velocity estimation or course steering and timing are cumulative, and the true position of the aircraft can't be verified unless it can be determined by pilotage (landmark reference) or some other position fixing technique.
+En route navigation using the GNSS' module.
+The non radio-based position-fixing techniques are celestial — star sights or sun sights.
+Charles Lindberg's pioneering 33.5 hour 1927 New York-Paris flight was mostly dead reckoning with some star sightings, when he could see them.
+Supplementary navigation techniques' section.

 Before undertaking a cross-country flight, the pilot must know the total usable fuel capacity and the rate of consumption at the planned cruising speed.
 The fuel consumption rates supplied by engine/aircraft manufacturers, unless contained in a formal pilot's operating handbook, must be viewed somewhat sceptically; they may be achievable with an 'as new' engine cruising at the best endurance power setting, but are not reflective of the consumption at a more useful cruise speed, say that at 75% power.
 Fuel must be allowed for consumption at the departure airfield, for the climb and for circuit delays and landing at the destination or an alternate airfield.
 In addition, the pilot is required to plan a fixed fuel reserve.
 The reserve amount planned is a matter of personal discretion and the capacity of the fuel tank.
 It should not be less than 30 minutes in good flying conditions but a greater amount — perhaps 60 minutes — when there is any doubt about the wind velocities or other conditions.* This reserve should not be planned for use; i.e. whether the aircraft is finally landed at the planned destination or the alternate airfield there ought to be at least 30 minutes fuel in the tanks.
 The fixed fuel reserve concept still applies even if the planned flight is just a local flight terminating at the departure airfield — or a session of circuits and touch'n go's.

-*The CASA civil aviation advisory publication CAAP 234-1 'Guidelines for aircraft fuel requirements' provides information and guidance on the fuel requirements for aircraft required by CAR 234.
+*Note: The CASA civil aviation advisory publication CAAP 234-1 'Guidelines for aircraft fuel requirements' provides information and guidance on the fuel requirements for aircraft required by CAR 234.
 CAAP 234-1 suggests a 45 minute fixed fuel reserve for piston engine VFR aeroplanes.
-For recreational aircraft I suggest 45 minutes for engines of 80 hp and above and 30 minutes fixed reserve for engines below 80 hp, but read CAAP 234-1.
+For recreational aircraft perhaps 45 minutes for engines of 70 hp and above and 30 minutes fixed reserve for the smaller engines (the 2-stroke and 4-stroke half-VW designs of 'low-momentum ultralight aeroplanes' tend to provide less 'time in the tank'), but read CAAP 234-1.

 When planning a cross-country flight, the objectives are to arrive at the planned destination safely with a reasonable reserve of fuel in hand and without affecting the safety of others while en route; or even creating a possibility that safety might be affected.
 But remember the first rule of aviation — fly the aeroplane at all times, navigate when able and always be a few minutes ahead of the aeroplane.
-When navigating a light aircraft, and particularly an open-cockpit ultralight, a person's capacity for mental arithmetic is not as good as it is when sitting at home.
-Nor is it easy, or maybe even possible, to manipulate navigation tools in flight and it is very difficult to handle charts, pencils and notepads in the cockpit.
+When navigating a very light aircraft, and particularly an open-cockpit ultralight, a person's capacity for mental arithmetic is not as good as it is when sitting at home.
+Nor is it easy — or maybe even possible in a weight-shift control aircraft — to manipulate navigation tools in flight and it is very difficult to handle charts, pencils and notepads in the cockpit.
 Pre-flight preparation should be directed towards reducing and simplifying the in-flight work load.

 You should have a good acquaintance with the flight envelope of the aircraft, both with and without a passenger.
 In particular you must know the optimum cruise speeds obtained when cruising at, say, 75% power plus the proven fuel consumption, in litres per hour — at that throttle setting and aircraft weight.
 Calculate the maximum sector time allowable by dividing the total usable fuel capacity by the hourly consumption to find hours; then deduct 30 minutes reserve fuel to arrive at the maximum advisable sector time.
 For example let's say our aircraft has a fuel capacity of 66 litres with 64 litres usable; proven consumption at 70 knots normal cruise is 16 litres/hour.
 Then maximum sector time is 64/16 = 4.0 hours or 240 minutes; less 30 minutes fuel reserve = 210 minutes.
 Never equate fuel consumption with distance, only time.